arzeth/cdmpv/README.md

 ## Current Algorithm of ./cdmpv.sh
 1) If PREFER_AUTOCUTSEL=1 (default) in `config.sh`, then for reliable copy clipboard from nested X11 to host X11 (didn't test this feautre on Wayland), patched `autocutsel` is automatically compiled if it wasn't compiled yet.
-It is needed because the VNC protocol by default supports only ASCII.
+<br/>It is needed because the VNC protocol by default supports only ASCII.
 There are some hacks in TigerVNC (both server and client) but sometimes it forgets to send update to the host.
 2) Cache all executable files into RAM (useful for HDD).
 3) Launch `./cdmpvTempBgTasks.sh` in background
 4) Launch TigerVNC's `Xvnc` which provides a guest (child) X11 server (X11 in X11/Wayland) and a VNC server.